21cmfast/21cmFAST/joss-paper/paper.md

 been developed -- from simple analytic models of the global history of hydrogen reionization, through to fully hydrodynamical simulations of the 3D evolution of the brightness temperature of the spectral line.
-Between these extremes lies an especially versatile middle-ground: fast semi-analytic models that approximate the full 3D evolution of the relevant fields: density, velocity, temperature, ionization, and radiation.
+Between these extremes lies an especially versatile middle-ground: fast semi-numerical models that approximate the full 3D evolution of the relevant fields: density, velocity, temperature, ionization, and radiation.
 These have the advantage of being comparable to the full first-principles